irfanhakim-as/linux-wiki/topics/kwallet.md

    - Under the **Personalization** group, expand the **KDE Wallet** section.

+   - If a wallet has not yet been created, create one first:

+     - Under the **Automatic Wallet Selection** section, click the **New** button corresponding to the **Select wallet to use as default** option.
+     - Enter a name for the wallet i.e. `kdewallet` and click the **OK** button.
+     - Select the **Use GPG encryption, for better protection** option and click the **Next** button.
+     - Select an existing trusted key in the list.
+If none exists, [create a new GPG key](./gpg.md#generate-gpg-key) and return to this step.
+     - Click the **Finish** button.

    - Click the **Launch Wallet Manager** button at the bottom right.

    - Click the **Change Password** button on the top right.

+      > [!NOTE]
+      > If your wallet uses GPG encryption, you will need to change (remove) the passphrase for the GPG key instead of the wallet password.

    - Leave both the **Password** and **Verify** fields empty and click the **OK** button.